AmauryDM/twitter-dataflow/tutorial/sequence-2.md

 ## Introduction

-Now that all the softwares are installed and configured, it is possible to set up the environment of the system.
+Now that all the software are installed and configured, it is possible to set up the environment of the system.
 The aim is to create the topics, database and install the Python packages that will be used to make the system work.

 ## Kafka Topic